shahroudy/NTURGB-D/README.md

 302 of the captured samples have missing or incomplete skeleton data.
 If you are working on skeleton-based analysis, please ignore these files in your training and testing procedures.
-The list of these samples are provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/samples_with_missing_skeletons.txt).
+The list of these samples is provided [here](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/samples_with_missing_skeletons.txt).

 ### Action Classes